-9 The Congress is the supreme body of the Union.
-It consists of representatives3 of all 191 UPU member countries and meets every four years.
-The Congress exercises all the powers which come within the scope of the UPU and which have not been expressly entrusted to another body by the Acts of the Union.
-In the first place, it amends the Acts of the Union, which include the General Regulations.
-In addition to this legislative activity, it has a certain competence in administrative matters, including considering the comprehensive reports on the work of the Council of Administration and the Postal Operations Council, fixing the annual expenditure ceiling for the next four-year period, approving the Strategic Plan and electing the Director General.4
+9. The Congress is the supreme body of the Union.
+It consists of representatives of all 191 member States of UPU and meets every four years.
+The Congress exercises all the powers which come within the scope of UPU and which have not been expressly entrusted to another body by the Acts of the Union.
+In the first place, it amends the Acts of the Union that include the General Regulations.
+In addition to this legislative activity, it has a certain competence in administrative matters including considering the comprehensive reports on the work of the Council of Administration and the Postal Operations Council, fixing the annual expenditure ceiling for the next four-year period, approving the Strategic Plan and electing the Director-General and the Deputy Director-General.